-Tornado season in Oklahoma runs April through June each year.
+Tornado season in Oklahoma runs from March through June each year, with almost 70% of tornadoes occuring during these months.
 These months see warm humid air from the Gulf of Mexico mixing with cool dry air from Canada and warm dry air from New Mexico — forming the perfect storm for twisters to develop.
 While Sooners experience tornadoes during all 12 months of the year, they should be especially prepared toward the end of spring and beginning of summer.

 Where do tornadoes hit the most in Oklahoma?

 Oklahoma County — home to Oklahoma City and Edmond — experiences the most tornadoes of any other county in Oklahoma, ringing in at 153 twisters in total from 1950 to 2022, according to the NOAA.
 The runner up is Caddo County — home to Anadarko and Hinton — which saw 150 tornadoes during that same time period.